Are you aware of how productive your employees are?

-Remote teams and mobile workers are becoming more and more popular among businesses.
+Remote work is becoming more and more popular.
 This makes tracking an employee’s efficiency and productivity very difficult.
 You might not notice at first, but employees have gotten more creative in knowing how to get paid for work they didn’t actually do.

 Time theft can easily occur when dealing with remote workers.
 There’s no one there to break up a water cooler break, a trip to the kitchen, or to monitor a lunch hour.
 It’s important to keep track of the hours logged by your remote employers.
 If the employee forgets to log hours or if your company doesn’t have it’s own time tracking system, it’s easy for time to added to the amount of hours you’re being billed for.

 Even if your remote employee is on salary and that person is logging 40 hours of work per week, is the work reflecting the time put in?
 It’s important to have sufficient time tracking systems in place along with proper communication to make sure you’re on top of the amount of hours your remote employee is working.